cloudquery/cloudquery/README.md

         SELECT account_id, arn FROM ...
 ```

-The `query` command uses the policy file path `./policy.yml` by default, but this can be overridden via the `--path` flag, or the `CQ_POLICY_PATH` environment variable.
+The `policy` command uses the policy file path `./policy.yml` by default, but this can be overridden via the `--path` flag, or the `CQ_POLICY_PATH` environment variable.

 Full Documentation, resources and SQL schema definitions are available [here](https://docs.cloudquery.io)